NadiaAiraf/acebook-rails-the-spartans/README.md

   - If overwhelmed, hold the fluffy pig.
 Do not open.
 It is a waste of time and it doesn't like it.

 Challenges:
-  - Heroku worked fine, but 'Ed' if that is his real name, wanted us to stick it on Amazon's web server.
-Ultimately we managed to do it, but couldn't find a way to continuously deploy within the time frame.
-There was a bug that even the tutors had trouble finding.
+  - Heroku worked fine, but 'Ed', if that is his real name, wanted us to use Amazon's web server.
+Ultimately we managed to do it, but couldn't find a way to continuously deploy within the provided time frame, as there was a bug that even the tutors had trouble finding.

 How to Deploy:
-  - Acebook The Spartans master branch is automatically deployed on Heroku, providing all RSpec tests pass Travis CI's rigorous testing procedure.
+  - The master branch is automatically deployed on Heroku, providing all RSpec tests pass Travis CI's rigorous testing procedure.
   - This is the link https://acebook-the-spartans.herokuapp.com/users/sign_in
-  - For log-in details and further information on Heroku deployment, contact your local Team Spartan team member, or TSTM for short.

 Team Spartan's Team Blog (TSTB)
   - https://medium.com/@makersteamspartan

 Technologies Used in The Production of Acebook; in order of appearance:
-  - Rails with Active Record
+  - Rails
   - Devise
   - Fluffy-Pig
-  - Database Cleaner
-  - Detective Travis CI
+  - Travis CI
   - Capybara
   - TimeCops
   - Heroku